AmiliaApp/paysafe_sdk_csharp/README.md

 ___

 ### Code coverage
-Every test is devided between the synchronous method causing an API call and its asynchronous counterpart.
+Every test is divided between the synchronous method causing an API call and its asynchronous counterpart.

 #### Covered by tests